 The subwoofer is integrated into the bar.

-This setup doesn't have any satellites.
+The TCL Alto 8+ doesn't have any satellites.

 The back of the bar is fairly plain.
 There's an opening for the inputs and the power cable.
 This soundbar can be mounted on the wall using the supplied wall anchors.